lpanez26/instantcash_defi/README.md

 - **Low-cost solution**: There are no hidden fees, and the protocol is sponsoring the gas fees, making it a low-cost solution for users.
 - **Easy to use**: Users can connect to InstantCash using their Coinbase.com account, making it easy to use and accessible to a wide range of users.

+## Benefits
+- **Quick financing for the forgotten ones**: Provides access to quick financing for individuals in emerging markets.
+- **Fair plans**: Offers a fair and transparent payment plan.
+- **Trustless**: Leverages the power of DeFi to create a trustless, efficient solution.
+- **Widespread**: Taps into Coinbase.com's user base of over 100 million users worldwide.

+## How it Works
+1. Users connect to InstantCash using their Coinbase.com account.
+2. Users must have ETH in their Coinbase.com account to use as collateral for the credit.
+3. Upon approval, users receive instant credit with a payment plan of 4 monthly payments with 1% interest per month.
+4. No hidden fees, no gas or transaction fees - the protocol sponsors the gas.

 ## Technical Specifications
-InstantCash will be built on the Ethereum blockchain and will utilize the following technologies:
+- **Built on Base**: InstantCash's smart contracts are deployed on Base, Ethereum L2 from Coinbase.
-- **Smart contracts**: InstantCash will use smart contracts to automate the buy now pay later process and ensure that the collateral is returned to the user once the loan is repaid.
+- **Smart contracts**: InstantCash uses smart contracts to automate the buy now pay later process and ensure that the collateral is returned to the user once the loan is repaid.
-- **Coinbase API**: InstantCash will use the Coinbase API to connect with users' Coinbase.com accounts and let them use their ETH from their accounts.
+- **Coinbase API**: InstantCash utilizes Coinbase.com API for user authentication and ETH collateral management.

+## Future Development
+- **More crypto collateral options**: Expand to support additional cryptocurrencies as collateral.
+- **Local payment gateways**: Integrate with local payment systems in emerging markets.
+- **Mobile friendly**: Develop a mobile application for easier access to InstantCash.

 ## Getting Started
 To get started with InstantCash, you'll need to have the following installed on your machine: